How to Stop Grinding Teeth with a Mouth Guard

 Moreover, the repercussions of untreated bruxism extend beyond dental issues, impacting one's quality of life.
 Chronic facial pain, headaches, and disrupted sleep patterns are common complaints among individuals with severe bruxism.
 Addressing the oral health consequences of teeth grinding is essential not only for preserving the integrity of teeth but also for alleviating associated discomfort and enhancing overall health and well-being.

-The Role of Night Guards in Preventing Teeth Grinding
+The Role of Mouth Guards in Preventing Teeth Grinding

 Section Image

-Night guards are custom-made oral devices that fit over the teeth.
+Mouth guards are custom-made oral devices that fit over the teeth.
 They are typically made from clear plastic and are designed to keep the upper and lower teeth separated.
-By keeping the teeth apart, night guards prevent direct contact between the upper and lower teeth, thus minimizing the effects of grinding.
+By keeping the teeth apart, mouth guards prevent direct contact between the upper and lower teeth, thus minimizing the effects of grinding.

-There are various types of night guards available, each with its unique features and benefits.
-Custom-fitted night guards are molded to fit the individual's teeth perfectly and provide the best protection and comfort.
-Over-the-counter night guards are more affordable and come in a variety of sizes, but they may not offer the same level of protection and comfort as custom-fitted ones.
+There are various types of mouth guards available, each with its unique features and benefits.
+Custom-fitted mouth guards are molded to fit the individual's teeth perfectly and provide the best protection and comfort.
+Over-the-counter mouth guards are more affordable and come in a variety of sizes, but they may not offer the same level of protection and comfort as custom-fitted ones.

-Steps to Stop Grinding Teeth with Night Guards
+Steps to Stop Grinding Teeth with Mouth Guards

-Using night guards to stop grinding teeth requires proper understanding and careful implementation.
+Using mouth guards to stop grinding teeth requires proper understanding and careful implementation.
 Here are the essential steps to follow:

 Section Image